 MLP Solar Rebate Program

 The MLP Solar Rebate program allows customers in participating municipal utility communities to apply for a rebate for the purchase and installation of PV solar panels on their homes.
 The program includes a solar rebate of $1.20/watt, capped at 50 percent of total installed costs.
 Restrictions may apply.
-Click here for application and more information.
+Click here for the application and more information.

 MMWEC and its Members are leaders in solar technology.
 In total, they have solar projects with a capacity of more than 47 megawatts with an additional 8 megawatts under development.
 MMWEC can assist its members in dealing with development of larger projects, identifying power purchase contract, power portfolio and implications of such projects.